Retrospective Tools

 Summary

-Ludi leads on ease of use, fun factor and AI & insights.
-Neatro leads on value, integrations and enterprise-grade.
+Ludi leads on fun factor and AI & insights.
+Neatro leads on ease of use, retro toolkit, integrations and enterprise-grade.

 Scores compared